 With An Eye To History, Biden And Johnson Try To Rekindle The 'Special Relationship'

+The charter encompasses a commitment to cooperate on climate change, technology and science.
+It also reaffirms support for NATO while underscoring opposition to election interference and disinformation campaigns.

+"We must ensure that democracies – starting with our own – can deliver on solving the critical challenges of our time," the document says.
+By highlighting their similarities as "democracies," the two are trying to create a clear contrast with Russia and China.

-The document is a historical nod to the original Atlantic Charter signed in 1941 by former American President Franklin D. Roosevelt and former British Prime Minister Winston Churchill.
-That document was a blueprint for emerging from World War II, and included a set of common principles, such as liberalized trade, labor standards, and commitments to restore self-government to countries that had been occupied.
+The document is a symbolic nod to the original Atlantic Charter signed in 1941 by President Franklin D. Roosevelt and British Prime Minister Winston Churchill.
+That document was a blueprint for emerging from World War II, and included a set of common principles, such as liberalized trade, labor standards and commitments to restore self-government to countries that had been occupied.

-Biden has often spoken of his presidency in grand historical terms and he's repeatedly praised Roosevelt as a role model for his time in the White House.
-Likewise, Johnson sees Churchill as a personal idol, and has even written a book about him.
+Biden has often spoken of his presidency in grand historic terms, and he's repeatedly praised Roosevelt as a role model for his time in the White House.
+Likewise, Johnson sees Churchill as a personal idol and has even written a book about him.

-"President Biden and I will sign a charter that encompasses science, technology and trade and, above all, that underscores our joint commitment to NATO that has been indispensable to our security for decades," Johnson wrote ahead of the meeting.

-This new charter comes not after a world war, but a global pandemic, and it will attempt to clarify what the coming decades can and should look like from their shared perspectives, officials said.
-Signing this charter signals a renewal of the historic "special relationship," a phrase coined by Churchill to describe the depth of ties between the two democracies.
+This new charter comes not after a world war but a pandemic, and it is attempting to clarify what the coming decades can and should look like from the two leaders' shared perspectives, officials said.
+Signing this charter signals a renewal of the historic "special relationship," a phrase Churchill coined to describe the depth of ties between the two democracies.

+Before the two men signed this new Atlantic Charter, they viewed a copy of the original document, under glass, as reporters looked on.
+The rest of their meeting was behind closed doors.

 First impressions

+Roosevelt and Churchill forged a deep wartime friendship that some historians now say "saved the world."

 There have been plenty of questions about how "special" (or not special) the personal relationship between Biden and Johnson might be.
-Prior to today's meeting in Cornwall ahead of the Group of Seven (G7) summit, the two men had never met in person.
+Before Thursday's meeting in Cornwall ahead of the Group of Seven summit, the two men had never met in person.

-And, yet first impressions had already been made.
-During the 2020 presidential campaign, Biden mocked Johnson, calling him as a "physical and emotional clone" of former President Donald Trump at a fundraiser.
+And yet first impressions had already been made.
+During the 2020 presidential campaign, Biden mocked Johnson at a fundraiser, calling him as a "physical and emotional clone" of former President Donald Trump.

 Trump, and some political observers, saw Brexit in a similar vein to Trump's "America First" philosophy.

-Still, the first European leader Biden spoke with after his inauguration was Boris Johnson, who was quick to acknowledge Biden's victory at a time when his old friend Trump was bitterly fighting it.
+Still, the first European leader Biden spoke with after his inauguration was Johnson, who was quick to acknowledge the president's victory at a time when his old friend Trump was bitterly fighting it.

-National security adviser Jake Sullivan told reporters earlier this week that Biden and Johnson have had a couple of phone calls, and described those conversations as "warm" and "constructive."
+National security adviser Jake Sullivan told reporters this week that Biden and Johnson have had a couple of phone calls, and he described those conversations as "warm" and "constructive."

 Northern Ireland, trade deal in focus